We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 FAQs About Activities in San Diego for Kids Answered by a San Diego Mom

-These are the most frequently asked questions about things to do in San Diego with kids that I receive from readers.
+These are the most frequently asked questions about things to do in San Diego with kids, based on what I hear from readers and the families we help with tickets and hotel bookings.

 What is there to do in San Diego with a baby?

-What is there to do with a 1-year-old in San Diego?
+What is there to do with a 1-year-old or 2-year-old in San Diego?

 What is free for kids in San Diego?